Brosilio/Fluxgate/readme.md

 public void OnServerError(Exception ex) => Console.WriteLine(ex.Message);
 ```
-Once all this shit is done, you can start the server.
+Once all this is done, you can start the server.
 ```csharp
 server.Listen();
 ```
 ## Creating a client
-This is also simple af.
+This is also simple.
 Just do this:
 ```csharp
 Client client = new Client();
 ```
 The client accepts an already connected socket or nothing in the constructor.
-The client has many more events to hook than the server, so fuckle your seatbelts and don't piss off.
+The client has many more events to hook than the server.
 Since these are really easy to use, I'm going to leave it up to you to figure it out.
 This is a list of events on the client:
 ```